As you consider a career pivot to real estate, you may be wondering, “What is the average starting salary for real estate agents in Nevada?”

 Average Starting Salaries for Real Estate Agents in Nevada and Nationwide

-The 2025 Nevada Real Estate Salary Guide states that new real estate agents in Nevada with 1 to 3 years of experience can earn an average annual income of $75,000.
+The 2026 Nevada Real Estate Salary Guide states that 50% of full-time real estate agents in Nevada with 1 to 3 years of experience earned between $75,000 and $99,999.

 Factors Influencing Real Estate Agent Salaries